sanjit-sinha/Tg-UsenetBot/README.md

 **More about Usenet : [IITK Article](http://www.iitk.ac.in/LDP/HOWTO/Usenet-News-HOWTO/x27.html) • [Basic Guide](https://graph.org/EVERYTHING-YOU-NEED-TO-KNOW-ABOUT-USENET-09-04) • [Usenet Reddit wiki](https://www.reddit.com/r/usenet/wiki/index/)**

 ***Note: This bot doesn't download any NZB files or content.
-It simply interacts with various APIs such as Sabnzbd and NZBGet to display progress and allow user to control them via Telegram.***
+It simply interacts with various APIs such as Sabnzbd and NZBHydra to display progress and allow user to control them via Telegram.***

 ____